 This results in better plant growth and crop yields for vegetable gardens.

-Mix together 1 teaspoon 3 percent hydrogen peroxide into a gallon of water.
+To make diluted hydrogen peroxide solution for plants mix together 1 teaspoon 3 percent hydrogen peroxide into a gallon of water.
 Pour this solution around your plants to promote better absorption.

 If you have an aquaponic or hydroponic system, you can also add hydrogen peroxide for an extra supply of oxygen and to prevent root rot.